gocrane/crane/docs/tutorials/using-time-series-prediction.md

 ### MetricType

-There are three types of the metric query, ResourceQuery、ExpressionQuery、RawQuery
+There are three types of the metric query:

  - `ResourceQuery` is a kubernetes built-in resource metric such as cpu or memory. crane supports only cpu and memory  now.
  - `RawQuery` is a query by DSL, such as prometheus query language. now support prometheus.